redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/development/devfile.md

 The order in which the commands are ran for `odo dev` are:

-0. the sources are synchronized to the container
+0. The source code is synchronized to the container
 1. `build`: We build the program from the sources
-2. `test`: NOT YET IMPLEMENTED?
+2. `test`: NOT YET IMPLEMENTED
 3. `run`: The application is ran within the container
 4. `debug`: This is ran when `odo dev --debug` is executed

 When `odo deploy` is executed, we use: deploy.

 These commands are typically tied to Kubernetes or OpenShift inline resources.
 They are defined as a component.
 However, you can use `container` or `image` components as well under the deploy group.

+The most common deploy scenario is the following:
+1. Use the `image` component to build a container
+2. Deploy a `kubernetes` component(s) with a Kubernetes resource defined

 ## File Reference